 African Great Lakes Initiative

-The African Great Lakes Initiative would not be possible without abiding and mutually transformative support from partner organizations in Africa.
-These three ministries have committed time, institutional energy, and resources to this initiative over many years of shared partnership.
+The African Great Lakes Initiative would not be possible without abiding and mutually transformative leadership and support from partner organizations in Africa.
+These ministries have committed time, institutional energy, and resources to this initiative over many years of shared partnership.